json-api/json-api/ext/atomic/index.md

 The above examples all perform a single operation that aligns with an equivalent singular request from the base spec.
-Yet, the primary value of this extension is that unlocks the ability to perform more than one action linearally and atomically.
+Yet, the primary value of this extension is that unlocks the ability to perform more than one action linearly and atomically.

 The following example adds two resources and creates a relationship between them